Arsenal F.C.: Statistics and records

-Arsenal's record home attendance is 73,707, for a UEFA Champions League match against RC Lens on 25 November 1998 at Wembley Stadium, where the club formerly played home European matches because of the limits on Highbury's capacity.
+Arsenal's record home attendance is 73,707, for a UEFA Champions League match against Lens on 25 November 1998 at Wembley, where the club formerly played home European matches because of the limits on Highbury's capacity.
 The record attendance for an Arsenal match at Highbury is 73,295, for a 0–0 draw against Sunderland on 9 March 1935, while that at Emirates Stadium is 60,161, for a 2–2 draw with Manchester United on 3 November 2007.

 Honours

 Arsenal's first ever silverware was won as the Royal Arsenal in 1890.
 The Kent Junior Cup, won by Royal Arsenal's reserves, was the club's first trophy, while the first team's first trophy came three weeks later when they won the Kent Senior Cup.
 Their first national senior honour came in 1930, when they won the FA Cup.
 The club enjoyed further success in the 1930s, winning another FA Cup and five Football League First Division titles.
 Arsenal won their first league and cup double in the 1970–71 season and twice repeated the feat, in 1997–98 and 2001–02, as well as winning a cup double of the FA Cup and League Cup in 1992–93.

-Seasons in bold are seasons when the club won a Double of the league and FA Cup, or of the FA Cup and League Cup.
 The 2003–04 season was the only 38-match league season unbeaten in English football history.
 A special gold version of the Premier League trophy was commissioned and presented to the club the following season.